 Therese teaches sewing classes and is part of a local women's group.
 In addition, she is still raising 3 children at home while one of her children is in University in Lusaka (the capital) and her oldest is away at Africa University in Zimbabwe.

 Nate and Elinda (Enright) Steury arrived at Kafakumba in mid-2013.
 They serve the Church here in Zambia in several ways.
 Nate has completed the first 3-year discipleship training called the Journey of Transformation for some of the workers in the businesses.
-He is hoping to oversee round 2 as the graduates become leaders for the next groups.
+He is currently mentoring 4 of those graduates as they lead 2 new groups on a 2 year Journey of Transformation.
 He is also here to provide support for the United Methodist pastors in Zambia and is himself a pastor of the English speaking congregation at Kafakumba Training Center.
 In addition, he is involved as CFO of Bee Sweet Honey, Ltd.

 Elinda has worked in critical care nursing for over 20 years.
 She currently teaches online at Eastern Florida State College Nursing School and completed her doctorate in Nursing in 2014.

 Nate and Elinda were both born and raised as MK's (Missionary Kids) in Africa.
 Elinda was born in Zaire (now the Democratic Republic of Congo) to Ken and Lorraine Enright, and Nate in Kenya to Ernie and Sue Steury.
 Nate became a C.P.A. in Florida before going on to seminary, and served in the Florida Conference of the United Methodist Church for over 20 years.
 Nate has been traveling to Kafakumba between 2000 and 2012 to participate in Pastors' School.
-He will continue to be a member of the Florida Conference and has been appointed "beyond the local church."
+He will continue to be a member of the Florida Conference and has been appointed on loan from the Florida Conference.
 They are also serving under the umbrella of UMVIM (United Methodist Volunteers In Mission).